All Products

 Note

-By default, a chaincode can be instantiated only after 50% of the organizations in the channel approve the instantiation.
+By default, at least 50% of the organizations in the channel must approve the chaincode definition before the upgrade takes effect.